 which provides for Safety of life and protection of property; It says: No provision of these rules prevents the

 use by an amateur station of any means of radio-communication at its disposal to provide essential communication needs in

 connection with the immediate safety of human life and immediate protection of property when normal communication systems

 are not available.
 It implies that any person – licensed or not - may activate the amateur station transmitting

 A. No. Section 97.403 does not authorize any additional privileges to anyone.
 Section 97.7 Control operator required provides no exception for emergencies.
 Nor do Section 97.301 authorized frequency bands or Section 97.305 authorized emission types.
 So, unless and until an amateur service license grant for you appears on the ULS or you become eligible for Section 97.107 alien control operator privileges, you cannot be the Section 97.105 control operator of any Section 97.5 amateur station that transmits from any place where the FCC regulates our amateur service.

-Please show more compassion for the safety of all passengers
+Please show more compassion for the safety of all passengers for whom

-apparatus for which a need could arise.
+for which a need could arise.
 Should your sailing vessel be required to have a working Part 80 maritime services radio, install one.
 Total reliance upon your unproven ability to cause a Section 97.5 amateur station to transmit requests for assistance might have a very long shot for success indeed.
 At the very least, warn your passengers

 of such disregard for emergency precautions before they place their traveling safety into your care.

 If I was the unconscious ham on that sailboat and needed immediate medical attention, I hope someone would use my radio to